SFGLab/dcHiChIP/docs/pages/parameters.md

 These parameters define which genomic regions are modeled, the computational platform used (CPU or GPU), and optional fine-grained settings for chromosomal or locus-level simulations.

-*Help:* Adjust these parameters to specify the modeling scope (whole chromosome, gene region, or specific locus) and computational mode.
+*Help*: Adjust these parameters to specify the modeling scope (whole chromosome, gene region, or specific locus) and computational mode.

 MultiMM integrates chromatin contact data to predict spatial genome structures.
 For large models, prefer GPU acceleration if available.